MarkPearlCoZa/Blog_General/_posts/2019-01-18-ACM-Framework.md

 As Alan explains, if you look at the type of work software developers do you will find some of it is ambitious (new & challening work like learning a new framework), some of it are things you are already really good at (comfortable work, in my case refactoring messy c# code), and some of it is boring and mundane (work that just needs to get done like filling in timesheets).

-Alan goes on to explain that each week he wants his technical people to have some ambitious work that is grows them.
-He also wants to minimize their mundane work (often the mundane work may be someone else's ambitious work).
+Alan goes on to explain that each week he wants his technical people to have some ambitious work that grows them.
+He also wants to minimize their mundane work (as he says, often the mundane work may be someone else's ambitious work).

 # My thoughts on ACM work